 The EaseUS Data Recovery Wizard for Mac is an excellent data recovery program.
 It is specifically designed to help Mac users protect their data.
 You can recover data irrespective of the situation of its loss.
 For instance, you can retrieve data lost due to format issues during macOS updates, accidental deletion, hardware failure, deletion without backup, system crash, virus attack, and more!

 - You can also use this excellent data recovery software to restore different types of data.
 These include images, videos, emails, documents, etc.

 - No matter the Mac-based device, the platform works perfectly well.
-You can retrieve data from memory cards, HDD, fusion drives, SSD, USB drives, etc.
+You can recover deleted files SD card on Mac, as well as HDD, fusion drives, SSD, USB drives, etc.

-- EaseUS Data Recovery Wizard for Mac aids in extracting data from Time Machine backup, you can also allow users to send the data restored to cloud storage such as Dropbox, OneDrive, Google Drive, etc.
+- EaseUS Data Recovery Wizard for Mac aids in extracting data from Time Machine backup, and you can also allow users to send the data restored to cloud storage, such as Dropbox, OneDrive, Google Drive, etc.

 - The tool You can scan the files quickly and choose the ones you want to get back.

 Moreover, the software is user-friendly and helps both experts and beginners seamlessly.
 Try out EaseUS Data Recovery Wizard for Mac and recover deleted files on Mac in several steps.

 Select the disk location to search for lost files (it can be an internal HDD/SSD or a removable storage device) on macOS Sierra, High Sierra, Mojave, Catalina, Big Sur, Monterey, Ventura, and the latest Sonoma.
 Click the "Search for lost files" button.

 Note: Before data recovery, you'd better click "Disk Backup" from the left sidebar to create a backup of your Mac to avoid further data loss.
 After backing up, the software can recover data from the Mac backup, and your computer can wirte new data again.